-CIPA is financially supported directly by an infrastructure grant from Lund University central level.
+CIPA is financially supported directly by infrastructure grants from Lund University central level, FoS and FoM.

-CIPA provides access to on-site application expertise and tools but will also establish and further provide researchers with standardized and user-friendly tools and systems for remote access as well as analysis of data.
-We foresee that the need for image analysis and processing, including both image correlation and 3D reconstruction of complex data on its own, will continue to grow rapidly because imaging generates increasingly large and complex data sets and the integration of multiple imaging modalities are becoming necessities in science today.
+CIPA provides access to on-site application expertise and tools but will also establish and further provide researchers with standardized and user-friendly tools and systems for remote access as well as analysis and visualisation of data.
+We foresee that the need for image analysis, processing and visualisation, including both image correlation and 3D reconstruction of complex data on its own, will continue to grow rapidly because imaging generates increasingly large and complex data sets and the integration of multiple imaging modalities are becoming necessities in science today.